Energy landscapes of combinatorial optimization in Ising machines: Results

 We explicitly plot the global minima ($E=0$) distribution as a sanity check: the RSB theory predicts its maximum value in the thermodynamic limit being at the entropy $s\approx 0.06$, while the curve itself should be below 0 complexity when the clause-to-variable ratio of 3-SAT is above the phase transition value $4.267$ (we have $4.36$) \cite{montanari2008}.
 Both features are present for our sampled data.

 We observe shattering of the native landscape clusters by the Rosenberg mapping to be stronger than that of the KZFD-BG mapping.
 This result can be interpreted as follows.
-On average, in order to transition (overcome the barrier) from state $\mathbf{x}_a$ to state $\mathbf{x}_b$ having the same energy, the Rosenberg mapping needs to flip at least $F_{\mathrm{Ros}}$ auxiliary variables, introduced by quadratization, while KZFD-BG would safely transition after flipping only $F_{\mathrm{KZFD}} < F_{\mathrm{Ros}}$.
-As a result, $F$ can be seen as a measure of the ruggedness or shattering of the quadratizatized optimization landscape induced by the mapping.
+On average, in order to transition (overcome the barrier) from state $\mathbf{x}_a$ to state $\mathbf{x}_b$ having the same energy, the Rosenberg mapping needs to overcome barriers for at least $F_{\mathrm{Ros}}$ auxiliary variables, introduced by quadratization, while KZFD-BG would safely transition after passing only $F_{\mathrm{KZFD}} < F_{\mathrm{Ros}}$.
+As a result, $F$ can be seen as a measure of the ruggedness or shattering of the quadratized optimization landscape induced by the mapping.

 As displayed by the histogram in Fig.~\ref{fig:mappings_comparison_1}, both QUBO mappings feature large clusters that are not accounted for in the PUBO case.
-These are the native space saddle clusters connected to the global minimum (thus not shown on the histogram), which were transformed by quadratization to either local minima or disconnected saddles.
+These are the native space saddle clusters connected to the global minimum (thus not shown on the PUBO histogram), which were transformed by quadratization to either local minima or disconnected saddles.
 In Sec.~\ref{sec:easy_and_hard_dg} we discussed the value of connected saddle points at low temperatures/noise for finding global minima using IMs.
 QUBO mappings, thus, can transform saddle points into local minima effectively impeding the descend in energy.
 The ratio of local minima/disconnected saddles to all stable states is shown in Fig.~\ref{fig:mappings_comparison_3}.
 With increasing $F$ we approach the native landscape faster for the KZFD-BG mapping than for the Rosenberg mapping.
 This suggests a potential algorithm for IMs that are forced by hardware to use quadratization methods.
 With sufficient exploration of the auxiliary space, it is possible to recover the native (PUBO) landscape geometry and thereby benefit from the reduced number of local minima/disconnected saddles, provided that the costs of specific hardware implementations do not outweigh such benefits in terms of time-to-solution/energy-to-solution metrics.